Your Most Needed Ostomy Supplies

 There are also closed pouches that when filled, you throw the entire pouch away.
 These are not recommended for daily use as you can’t drain them and so you must change multiple times a day.
 The drainable pouch allows for a longer wear time.
 The more you have to change the wafer around your stoma, the higher risk of irritated skin or skin breakdown.

 Just like a two-piece system’s wafer, the one-piece wafer can come with extended wear, convexity, and the bags come with filters to remove any bag odor, to make it the most comfortable for your use.
-Sometimes your insurance will dictate what is covered.
-Call Finnegan Health Services today at 501-663-6600 to find out.
+Sometimes your insurance will dictate what is covered and which products will be covered for your case.
+Call Finnegan Health Services today at 501-663-6600 to find out which ostomy supplies your insurance covers.

 4. Stoma Caps